timothyvictor/laravel-elixir-foundation-font-awesome-recipe/README.md

 ## How to use

-First, you'll need to install Foundation, using Bower, to the root directory.
-From the root directory, enter `bower install foundation` from termina.
+First, you'll need to install Foundation, using Bower, into resources/assets.
+From the assets directory, enter `bower install foundation` in terminal.
 This will install Foundation inside of the `bower_componets` folder.

 * Download or clone this repository and copy the contents of `gulpfile.js` into your Laravel project's `gulpfile.js`
-* Add the `app.scss` file from this repository into the `resources/assets/sass` folder in Laravel
+* Add the `app.scss` and `_settings.scss` files from this repository into the `resources/assets/sass` folder in Laravel
 * Add the `app.js` file from this repository into the `resources/assets/js` folder in Laravel
 * Run `gulp` from the terminal.